The ‘Full House’ house in San Francisco lists for $6.5M — and we finally get to see inside

 The entire cast of Fuller House poses in front of the home featured on the show in 2017.
 Image credit: Netflix

 He planned to remodel the interiors to make it even more like its on-screen counterpart and was issued a building permit in 2017.
-Neighbors appealed it, concerned that further attempts to make it more like the show home will drive even more tourists and fans to the otherwise quiet residential area.
+Neighbors appealed it, concerned that further attempts to make it more like the show home would drive even more tourists and fans to the otherwise quiet residential area.

-The home will always have tremendous emotional significance to me,” Jeff Franklin said in a statement, shedding light on the reason he was selling the home:
+Soon after, his troubles on set started and he was fired from the show, prompting him to list the property for sale.
+“The home will always have tremendous emotional significance to me,” Jeff Franklin said in a statement, shedding light on the reason he was selling the home:

 It is a symbol of the shows I love, and the second family I have formed with the casts of ‘Full’ and ‘Fuller House.’
 Now that ‘Fuller House’ is ending, I will be putting the home back on the market.
 I hope to find a buyer who wants to make it a full house once again.”